Volunteer Opportunities

 scholarchipsfund.org

-In addition to one-on-one mentoring, college life skills/professional development workshops, exposure to arts and culture, and community service opportunities, ScholarCHIPS provides renewable $2500 scholarships and $500 book awards to help ensure scholars graduate from college.
+In addition to one-on-one mentoring, college life skills/professional development workshops, exposure to arts and culture, and community service opportunities, ScholarCHIPS provides renewable $3,500 scholarships and $1,000 book awards to help ensure scholars graduate from college.

 ScholarCHIPS targets high school seniors from Washington DC, Montgomery County, Prince George's County, Fairfax County, Arlington County, City of Alexandria, and the City of Falls Church.
-Many recipients are the first in their family to attend or complete college.
+Many recipients are the first in their families to attend or complete college.
 There is a strong emphasis on demonstrating a commitment to the community.

 For ways to get involved, contact GT Liaison Harriet Shugerman (hshugerman08@gmail.com)